Kinsa/ParkingAttendantBackend/readme.md

 ### 10. Partials and Test Refactoring (`0334baf2`, `0266ce5`)
 - Added use cases to readme as full scenarios
 - The scenario for partials didn't actually match my test: revised test and updated the query so that if a partial VRM is recorded and a full VRM is searched for, responses are returned
-- If tests are run out of order they fail: revised setup and tear down from class based to test based so each test can be run in isolation
+- If tests are run out of order, they fail: revised setup and tear down from class based to test based so each test can be run in isolation
 - AI assistance: Explained `LIKE` query order in/out, Directed AI agent that I wanted to change setupBeforeClass and tearDownAfterClass to do that for each test individually

 ### 11. Bugfix
-- In testing the use cases against the database fixture I ran into an unexpected result.
+- In testing the use cases against the database fixture, I ran into an unexpected result.
 I was seeing a partial session when I was expecting to see a full session when comparing across days.
 Initially I thought this was an issue with date comparisons.
 A string instead of a datetime object.
 Reviewing the code though that wasn't it.
 I added a failing test case and working back and forth with AI debugged it to a bad comparison.
 When I refactored from the date range determining the window, I was checking if they had parked before the window began, AI suggested that what I should really be checking is if they were still there after the session ended.
 - AI assistance: debugging; suggested refactor

 ### 12. Levenshtein distance (`1c30b35f`)